-So send us anything that you think is good, engaging, and carefully-crafted on the sentence level.
+Send us anything that you think is good, engaging, and carefully-crafted on the sentence level.
 That said, if you’re interested in getting a better sense of what we’re looking for, feel free to browse both our current issue and our archives—everything is open access and free, so you’re welcome to it.

 The nitty gritty:

 - We accept submissions from September 1 through January 1.
 Issues are published on a rolling basis throughout the calendar year, generally starting on New Year's Day.

 - We accept fiction and non-fiction submissions up to 5,000 words and poetry submissions up to 100 lines.

 - We will read up to 5 poems and 1 short story per submission; please wait to hear from us before submitting additional work.

 - We encourage the submission of visual poetry and photo essays.
 You may email those to us at email@example.com or via Submittable (link below).

 - We publish artwork only by artists from or living in southwestern Virginia.
 If you’re interested in having us look at your work, please send an e-mail to firstname.lastname@example.org that includes a link to your gallery or another online display of your work.
 Please, no fantasy art or graphic representations of a sexual nature.